alvertogit/codetest/README.md

 ## HOW TO RUN EXERCISE 2 **WITHOUT DOCKER COMPOSE**

-As first step to be able to run exercise 2 is mandatory to create in postgresql an user called *'codetest'* with password *'codetest'* and a database *'codetest'*.
+As first step to be able to run Exercise 2 is mandatory to create in [postgreSQL] an user called *'codetest'* with password *'codetest'* and a database *'codetest'*.

 The user and the database can be created with the following commands from shell.